jeffThu/docker_helloworld/README.md

-iamge is pushed to docker hub
+image is pushed to docker hub